 On occasion of the show, Cassandra Press re-prints twenty open-edition READERS and debuts several newly created publications.
 Three new READERS have been produced; on Cannibalism, on the Chitlin’ Circuit, and on 2 Dimensional Design.
 A new compilation of previously published artist zines from Cassandra Press is also released as a bound edition for the first time.

 Kandis Williams (b.
 1985, Baltimore, USA) received her B.F.A. in 2008 from the Cooper Union School of Art, New York.
 Her recent exhibitions include solo shows at Night Gallery and SADE, Los Angeles; Charles St. Projects, Baltimore; Works on Paper, Vienna, Austria and Kunst Werke, Berlin; as well as performances and workshops at Fragile Berlin, the Luminary Art Museum, St Louis, Human Resources and Blum and Poe, Los Angeles.
 She was recently included in “A Woman’s Work,” a PopRally event at MoMA organized by Rachel Kaadzi Ghansah.
 Her work has also been exhibited at The Studio Museum in Harlem, New York; The Underground Museum, Los Angeles; Neu West and Peres Projects, Berlin, Germany; and The Breeder, Athens, Greece, among other spaces.
-Williams has an active curatorial and writing practice, and runs Cassandra Press with artist Taylor Doran.
+Williams has an active curatorial and writing practice.
 Williams lives between Los Angeles and Berlin.